Chesterhuang1999/Veri-qec/README.md

 - Veri-QEC can perform partial verification for certain user-provided constraints up to 361 qubits within $\sim 100$ minutes (see `Output/userprov_constraint/usrprov_comb_19.txt`).

+- Veri-QEC can verify simple examples of fault-tolerant gadgets.
+(See Section 7.4 in the paper, and the outputs of `src/logical_op_test.py`).

+- Veri-QEC can verify a benchmark of 14 kinds of QEC codes.

 II.
 When revising the experimental results for the QEC code benchmarks, we identified opportunities for updates and improvements.
 The updates of experimental results include: